voelzmo/codex/openvpn.md

 Deployed `aws-proto-openvpn' to `aws-proto-bosh'
 ```

-# Client VPN configuration:
+## Client VPN Configuration

-End users should use the following openvpn configuration in their clients:
+End users should use the following `openvpn` configuration in their clients:

 ```
 client